Imperial Crypt: People buried here

-(Also, the hearts of Empresses Claudia Felicitas and Amalie Wilhelmine are here, but their bodies are buried elsewhere.)
+(Also, the hearts of Empresses Claudia Felicitas and Amalie Wilhemine are here, but their bodies are buried elsewhere.)

 All 146 persons buried here (in whole or in part) are shown on the directory charts below, together with links to a detailed text listing.

 For ease of use, they show the Habsburg family buried here as family trees based upon lines of descent.